T. J. Smith

-Early years
+Early life

 Smith was born in Moultrie, Georgia to Frederick and Avis Smith.
 Smith originally attended North Stanly High School, where he was all-state for North Carolina high school football.
 Leading into his senior year, Smith transferred to Colquitt County High School.
 He helped Colquitt County win the state title in their respective region.

 College career

 Rated as the 142nd best player in the nation by ESPN, Smith chose to attend Arkansas after changing his original commitment to Vanderbilt.
 Smith redshirted his freshman year and in his redshirt freshman year, Smith only played in five games and had minimal statistics.
 In his sophomore year, Smith started all twelve games and improved his tackle amount from four in the year prior to twenty-six.
 In his junior year, Smith once again played in all twelve games.
 Smith's contributions in his Junior year helped Arkansas tally a team total of 882 tackles that year.
 In his senior and final year, Smith for a third time started all twelve games, although his tackle amount decreased from the previous two years.